Adrian "Wildman" Cenni

 Adrian "Wildman" Cenni is a world record adventurer, professional off-road truck racer, and President/Founder of Atrium Staffing.
 Cenni is the first person to successfully land a true 360 degree barrel roll in a vehicle.

 Personal life

 Childhood and early life

-He was born in Durban, South Africa.
-At the age of 14 he moved with his parents and brother to Wisconsin, United States.
+Cenni was born in Durban, South Africa.
+At the age of 14, he moved with his parents and brother to Wisconsin, United States.
 He was competitive in tennis and named Wisconsin's high school player of the year.
 He attended the University of Wisconsin–Madison and graduated with degrees in Economics and Psychology.

 Business achievements

 In 1995, Cenni founded Atrium Staffing which today employees over 30 thousand people per year with annual revenues of over 200 million dollars.